 Full of expectation when we left a cold and snowy Moscow behind for a long weekend by the Caspian Sea!
 Arriving late Friday night, we got a friendly greeting at the hotel for this weekend – the Intourist Hotel Baku.
 The perfect start to our Baku sightseeing!

 Even though a big hotel, the common areas had a unique, contemporary and a bit artsy design, perfectly in tune with Baku sightseeing.
 The vibe was a great intro to what we’d soon find about the best places in Baku.
 Loved the library, the lounge in living room style and in the summer, I could easily see myself hanging out on the terrace letting my dreams travel all the way over the Caspian Sea.
 Chilling by the water and eyeing what to see in Baku!

 Would you like to stay at Intourist Hotel.
 THEN BOOK IT HERE!

-I had seen photos of Baku’s sky scrapers before but still, I got a bit spellbound by the contrasts of Baku sightseeing.
+I had seen photos of Baku’s skyscrapers before but still, I got a bit spellbound by the contrasts of Baku sightseeing.
 The best places in Baku are such a unique mix of old and new, architectural styles from all over the world.
-Majestic buildings and wide avenues from its Soviet heritage, Dubai like sky scrapers, medieval streets mixed with mosques and palaces with the most amazing mosaic decorations.
+Majestic buildings and wide avenues from its Soviet heritage, Dubai-like skyscrapers, medieval streets mixed with mosques and palaces with the most amazing mosaic decorations.

 The Baku vibe, another thing we liked with this city.
-The city is built for people to meet in the parks, on the board walk, in restaurants to socialize, play chess or just discuss life.
+The city is built for people to meet in the parks, on the boardwalk, in restaurants to socialize, play chess or just discuss life.
 Families, friends, a mix of generations.
 I always get a bit jealous when I visit cities like this where the climate and culture are a bit warmer than the Nordics.

 One Ultra-modern & One Traditional Visit